 - United States Pharmacopeia, United States

 - Victorian Institute of Forensic Medicine, Australia

 HSA's professional groups have being identified as WHO Collaborating Centres in the following core areas of expertise:

 - Food Contamination Monitoring

 As a testament of its established transfusion medicine expertise, HSA is internationally accredited by the AABB (formerly known as the American Association of Blood Banks), and the American Society of Histocompatibility & Immunogenetics.

 HSA is a founding member of the Asian Pacific Blood Network, and participates actively in the many Working Parties of the International Society of Blood Transfusion and in the International Haemovigilance Network.

 Apart from being accredited under the Singapore Laboratory Accreditation Scheme (SINGLAS), HSA is the first agency outside of the United States of America to be accredited by the National Association of Medical Examiners (NAME).
-It is also accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD).
+It is also accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB).

 It has also been named a United Nations International Drug Control Programme Reference Laboratory for Biological Specimens and Seized Materials.